Sep 24, 2021

-Goa has several excellent restaurants that represent the culinary diversity of the state.
-Among the best is Panaji’s Mum’s Kitchen, which offers a mix of familiar dishes like xacuti (a curry with coconut, spices and poppy seeds), balchao (a fiery tomato-chili curry) and cafreal (fried chicken marinated with spices).
-Its menu comprises of traditional recipes, which have been sourced from Hindu, Christian, and Portuguese families all over Goa.
-Another good bet in Panaji is Ritz Classic, whose Goan Fish Thali offers seafood delights such as prawn curry, prawn kishmur, crab masala, and shellfish with coconut.
+Goa has several excellent restaurants which represent the culinary diversity of the state.
+Among the best is Panaji’s Mum’s Kitchen, which offers a mix of familiar dishes like xacuti (a curry with coconut, spices and poppy seeds), balchao (a fiery tomato-chilli curry) and cafreal (fried chicken marinated with spices).
+Its menu comprises of traditional recipes, which have been sourced from Hindu, Christian and Portuguese families all over Goa.
+Another good bet in Panaji is Ritz Classic, whose Goan Fish Thali offers seafood delights such as prawn curry, prawn kishmur, crab masala and shellfish with coconut.

 Visit old Goan bakeries